joeyanderson1/Droplet-Impact/README.md

 ## Useful Resources for Future Students

 ### OpenFoam & Paraview
 - https://www.youtube.com/@OpenFOAMJozsefNagy - Dr. Jozsef Nagy's Youtube channel who shows how to install OpenFOAM and much more.
+- https://www.youtube.com/watch?v=5UHE-KmsncE - Guidelines how to get started using Linux on Ubuntu and using OpenFOAM.
 - https://www.youtube.com/playlist?list=PLvkU6i2iQ2fpcVsqaKXJT5Wjb9_ttRLK- - Youtube channel which shows how to use Paraview.
+- https://www.youtube.com/watch?v=VIqDAS85GJc&t=464s - Intuition behind blockMesh in OpenFoam.

 ### Sonic HPC
 - https://fujitsuireland.service-now.com/itucd?id=sc_category - Site where you can request to get access to the ssh key and the bastion host.